 - Technical assistant to develop MOUs and support compliance with applicable regulations

 Project Relevance to HIV Research

 The partners’ interest in future HIV research must be related to the NIH Office of AIDS Research priorities for 2021-25.
-For the fall 2020 cycle, the CFAR will give special (but not exclusive) priority to research focused on comorbidities that occur with higher incidence in people living with HIV, including but not limited to: COVID-19, cardiovascular diseases, sleep disorders, and non-AIDS defining cancers.
+In the fall 2020 cycle, the CFAR gave special (but not exclusive) priority to research focused on comorbidities that occur with higher incidence in people living with HIV, including but not limited to: COVID-19, cardiovascular diseases, sleep disorders, and non-AIDS defining cancers.

 - Required letter of intent due: September 8, 2020

 - Mandatory pre-submission review meeting: TBD